-Summer holidays are here, and what better way to make it a memorable time for your child than to take her out.
-For, during vacations, every child dreams of visiting places like amusement parks, beaches, and fairs, as such trips are packed with fun and excitement.
+Holidays or weekends, what better way to make it a memorable time for your child than to take her out.
+For, every child dreams of visiting places like amusement parks, beaches, and fairs, as such trips are packed with fun and excitement.

 However, trips to crowded places also pose the threat of a parent and child getting separated, as egged on by their curious nature, children are prone to wandering off on their own.

 A missing child can turn the happy moments into a nightmare.
 As a result, during visits to public places, the safety of their child weighs heavily on the mind of every parent.

 If you love to take your child out but are concerned about losing your little one in public places, here are some tips to help you.

 - Devise a plan for the day: Teach your child to stay close to you and not wander off.
 But, at the same time, come up with a plan which is specific to the place you are going to.
 In the area you are visiting, point out a meeting spot to your child—for example, a particular ice cream shop or the ticket counters at an amusement park.
 Help your child recognise the spot and its surroundings well, and ask him to reach there and wait if he gets separated from you.
 Make sure that the meeting point you select can be easily located and reached by your child.